About Me

 Choosing to go to therapy is a big step, and also the first one towards a more confident, empowered version of yourself.

-I offer a confidential, supportive space where you can consciously reflect on your life challenges and your reactions to them.
+I offer a confidential, supportive space where you can consciously reflect on your life challenges, your reactions to them and learn tools to conquer them.

 My approach